 It’s important to remember that autism is a complex disability and as far as the current research is concerned, there’s no single cause.
 Instead, it’s likely to be due to a combination of environmental and genetic factors.

 It’s also possible you may be eligible for NDIS funding.
-If you are assessed as having ASD with level 2 severity (requiring substantial support) or level 3 severity (requiring very substantial support), you may qualify for NDIS funding.
+If you are assessed as having ASD at level 2 (requiring substantial support) or level 3 (requiring very substantial support), you may qualify for NDIS funding.

 However, not all individuals with Autism Spectrum Disorder will be approved for NDIS funding, particularly those with milder forms of ASD that have been diagnosed later in life.

-For further details and information on eligibility, read our NDIS eligibility checklist on the Disability Support Guide.
+For further details and information on eligibility, head to the NDIS website.

 Living with an autism diagnosis